zShtain/CharucoCameraCalibration/README.md

 ### 3. Verify board Configuration

-If the configurations json was not editted before, running the application, modify the respective properties of the Charuco board.
+If the configurations json was not editted before running the application, modify the respective properties of the Charuco board.

 ### 4. Loading the images